apetrovic6/nix-wrapper-modules/README.md

 ### Extending Configurations

-The `extend` function allows you to extend an already-applied configuration with additional modules, similar to `extendModules` in NixOS:
+The `apply` function allows you to extend an already-applied configuration with additional modules, similar to `extendModules` in NixOS:

 ```nix
 # Apply initial configuration